 \subsection{Simulating Synthetic Systems}

 We use the \ac{MVN} distribution, which is ideal for simulating real-world vulnerable and non-vulnerable systems generating classification datasets, providing a straightforward means of obtaining ground truth \ac{MI}, as described in \ref{sec:miestimation:syntheticsystems:gtmi}.
-The \ac{MVN} distribution is a natural choice due to its simplicity, well-established statistical properties, and ability to model complex inter-variable correlations in real-world data effectively, and it is widely employed for benchmarking classifiers \cite[chap.~2]{bishop2006pattern}.
-The central limit theorem further justifies this choice, stating that the cumulative sum of many independent random variables often conforms to a normal distribution \cite[chap.~4]{bishop2006pattern}.
-We also simulate systems to generate both balanced and imbalanced datasets with varying \ac{LAS} or \ac{MI} levels using the \ac{MVN} perturbation and proximity techniques.
+The \ac{MVN} distribution is widely used for benchmarking classifiers due to its simplicity, ability to model inter-variable correlations, and well-established statistical properties~\cite[chap.~2]{bishop2006pattern}.
+Its use is further supported by the central limit theorem, which justifies normality in aggregated data~\cite[chap.~4]{bishop2006pattern}.
+We simulate both balanced and imbalanced datasets with varying \ac{LAS} or \ac{MI} levels using \ac{MVN} perturbation and proximity techniques.